 Because importantly, “this book” isn’t just text on a screen, right?
 It’s the design, the physical artifact.
 It’s the press we’ll do when it comes out, the events we’ll dream up.
 It’s real books in real bookstores!
 And all of that together will help push Penumbra beyond our little corner of the web here (and make no mistake, it is a tiny little corner)—help push him, and us, out into the wider world.

 Let me put it another way.
-You know those heist movies, where half the fun is watching the team come together—
+You know those heist movies, where half the fun is watching the team come together—the mastermind, the master of disguise, the demolitions expert?
+Well, that’s what this past year has been.
+It’s been that scene.

 And now we’ve all found each other.
 It’s me and my closest readers, the mysterious inner circle of the Moon Yeti.
 It’s my Kickstarter crew, the Committee to Find and Rescue Annabel Scheme.
 It’s Sarah Burnes and her colleagues at the Gernert Company.
 It’s my new allies at FSG, and it’s Sean McDonald, who’s actually been an ally for some time.
 It’s Matt and Tim and the assembled might of the Snarkmatrix.
 And maybe it’s you, too.

 This next year is going to be an exciting one.
 If you’d like to follow Penumbra’s journey from the inside, and help steer it a little, too, drop your email address in the box down below.
-Friends on the list already can tell you that it’s very low-volume—
+Friends on the list already can tell you that it’s very low-volume—like, one message so far this year, right?
+And I try my best to make it worth your time.
+I’ll be sharing stories and posing questions and, eventually, asking for help.
+There’s a lot of work ahead.

 After all: we’ve still got to meet old Mr. Penumbra for dinner.